How to Grow and Care for Epipremnum pinnatum 'Baltic Blue' Indoors

 Light Requirements

-Baltic Blue Pothos grows best in medium to bright indirect light away from direct sunlight as it can dull the leaf color and scorch the leaves.
+Baltic Blue Pothos needs medium to bright indirect light.
+Keep it away from direct sunlight as it can dull the leaf color and scorch the leaves.

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and to prevent leggy growth.